 Everyone wants a fresh look for their home occasionally, and homes that have wallpaper as their interior finish are no different.
 Installing new wallpaper is generally a straightforward project but removing the old wallpaper can be time-consuming and messy, especially if there are multiple layers of wallcovering already applied.
 Due to the work involved in stripping old wallpaper, many people decide to hang new wallpaper right on top of the old.

 Although it may seem a viable option, ROMAN does not recommend installing new wallpaper on top of existing wallpaper.
-The first step in a great wallpaper installation is proper wall prep.
-The best way to prepare any wall with existing wallpaper is by stripping it down to it’s foundation.
+The first step in a great installation is proper wall prep.
+The best way to prepare any wall with existing wallcoverings is by stripping it down to it’s foundation.

 4 Setbacks and Dangers To Be Aware Of